draftm0de/kernel.deployment/.github/actions/convert-branch-to-version/README.md

-# actions/convert-branch-to-version
+# Action: Convert Branch Name to Version Components

 ## description
-Explode given branch name into version
+Parse the provided branch name into its version components, including:

 - Prefix
 - Major